Master-Oldu/master-azerbaijani-astro/src/content/blog/learn-azerbaijani-without-textbooks-interactive-methods.md

 Want to accelerate your learning with structured daily vocabulary? **[Join our waitlist](https://masterazerbaijani.com/coming-soon)** to be the first to know when our comprehensive Azerbaijani learning app launches.

-And don't forget to follow us for daily Azerbaijani vocabulary on **YouTube, Instagram, and TikTok**!
+And don't forget to follow us for daily Azerbaijani vocabulary on **[YouTube](https://www.youtube.com/@MasterAzerbaijani), [Instagram](https://www.instagram.com/masterazerbaijani/), [TikTok](https://www.tiktok.com/@masterazerbaijani),** or **[Facebook](https://www.facebook.com/profile.php?id=61583629125594)**!
 Every day, we share a new word with pronunciation, usage examples, and cultural context.
 Perfect for supporting your Method 4 daily word challenge!

 **Uğurlar!** (Good luck!)
 Your Azerbaijani learning journey starts today.